The Little Crab: Summary

 A widow lives with her three daughters, and they earn their living by gathering herbs in the mountains.
 One day, the youngest takes her basket next to a river and finds a little crab she takes with her to her house.
 The little crab comes out of the basket and lives with the woman until it grows larger and larger.
 One night, the widow has a dream about the crab ordering her to go to the king by sunset of the following day and ask for the king's daughter's hand in marriage for the crab.
 The woman wakes up and does not pay much attention to the contents of her dream.
 The following day, the crab appears to her and threatens to devour her if she does not go to the king's palace on the crab's orders.

 After the threat, the widow goes to the palace and tells the king there is a crab in her house that wishes to marry the princess.
 The king then orders him to perform a task first: he has to build a palace unlike any other on Earth next to the kings.
 The crab summons all devils with a whistle and commands them to erect the palace.
 The next day, the king orders a second task: to build a garden with all types of trees and all birds that sing in the morning.
 The crab also fulfills the task.
 Lastly, the king orders the crab to have the sky above the city of golden colour.
 The next morning, the sky is indeed painted with golden colour.
 The king then concedes that the crab must be no ordinary person, and arranges his daughter's marriage to the crab.
 The husband-to-be arrives in a coach in the palace, and the princess, on seeing the crustacean, relents and marries him.
 She cries herself to sleep but wakes up when she sees a handsome youth next to her.
-She tries to push him away, but the youth explains he is the crab, changed to that shape by his mother so no maiden could marry him, and that she has to keep it secret, otherwise she must seek him out with iron shoes and an iron cane.
+She tries to push him away, but the youth explains he is the crab, changed to that shape by his mother so no maiden could marry him, and that she has to keep it secret, otherwise she must seek him out with three of iron shoes and with three iron canes.
 The princess promises him to keep his secret.